mirulh/Educere_Scrapper/README.md

 ![Alt text](pics/Methods.png)

-## 3. Webscraping texts
+## 3. Webscraping texts - Data scraping, Data cleaning

-- Using scrapy for webscraping, the script extracts all texts from the home page of the website and combine TITLE + DESCRIPTION + BODY together in one paragraph (raw text)
+- (RIGHT - Data scraping) Using scrapy for webscraping, the script extracts all texts from the home page of the website and combine TITLE + DESCRIPTION + BODY together in one paragraph (raw text)
+- (LEFT - Data cleaning) Using Python functions, the script analyzed the raw text and removed irrelevant keywords from the raw text that matches the keywords found in the 'miscellaneous' array.
+This will produce more accurate output at the end.

 ![Alt text](pics/Step1.png)